FlySpeed SQL Query

 Troubleshooting

-I have seen the "Multiple-step operation generated errors.
-Check each status value" message when working with large sets of data.
+"Multiple-step operation generated errors.
+Check each status value" error.
 What is this message telling me?
-Is my data corrupted?

 A: This error means that one or more fields you are inserting/updating contain an invalid value.
 Some of the possible scenarios are: